codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 - Cloud
 ---

 The popularity of cloud infrastructure services has hugely increased over the last few years.
-Companies value flexibility and reliability levels of such services.
-The simplicity of the solutions delivered by cloud providers should remove the burden from the shoulders of busy
-Dev and Ops people and give possibility to focus on real customer's needs.
+Companies value the flexibility and reliability provided by such services.
+The simplicity of the solutions delivered by cloud providers should remove the burden from the shoulders of busy Dev and Ops people and give the possibility to focus on real customer's needs.

-Unfortunately the truth is not so simple.
+Unfortunately the reality is not necessarily so simple.
 When you start your journey in the cloud you will discover new challenges.
-Probably one of these discoveries will be connected with the creation of your infrastructure.
-Simple structures can be created with in minutes using web pages or a CLI, but it is not the best way to create a cloud with 100 machines.
+One of these challenges will be connected with the creation and provisioning of your new infrastructure.
+Simple structures can be created within minutes using web pages or a CLI, but these are not the best ways to create a cloud with 100 machines.

 AWS provides many different interfaces which allow automation of an infrastructure process.
 You can use a REST API or CLI to create your own script.
-Probably this is the most flexible solution, but at the same time it can be time consuming.
+This is probably the most flexible solution, but at the same time it can be time consuming.

-Terraform from HashiCorp can give you similar flexibility and at the same time you don't have to spend weeks to write your bash or python scripts to provision your cloud.
+[Terraform](https://terraform.io/) from HashiCorp can give you similar flexibility and at the same time you don't have to spend weeks to write bash or python scripts to provision your cloud.

 ## Terraform for the rescue - plan, apply, update, destroy.